TanishSanghvi/Object-Detection/README.md

 - Having built our corpus of features, various hypothesis were developed and tested using ANOVA and Pearson's Correlation.
 These tests were developed to build low-level insights such as significane of hashtags, emojis, skin color of the faces and so on.

 - The end goal was to build a recommendation engine as well that digital content creators could refer to for digital decisions.
 As such I decided to create a Decision Tree model that would predict the performance (impressions/engagements) based on various rules.
 In order to reduce the dimensionality of the features I used an ExtraTreesClassifier which gave the best features in a model.
-Further, separate decision trees were built for just caption and thumbnail variables in order to get further information
+Further, separate decision trees were built for just caption and thumbnail variables in order to get further information.
+Following are examples of some insights that we garnered from the Decision Trees below
+ - The 1st Decision Tree shows that videos with use of '#' as well as mention of 'sneak peek' tend to perform better in terms of CTR
+ - Similarly, the 2nd Decision Tree shows that videos with '#' as well as with a positive sentiments get higher CTR

 - I am also in progress to perform market basket analysis on these features and thus get an idea on which kind of features work well together.